flowxo/flowxo-sdk/README.md

 ```

 The service expects files to remain in their default locations, so try not to move things around unless you know what you are doing.

-# Code Conventions

-You'll notice that we use the following code conventions, and services should be written to adhere to these guidelines:

-- Indent with 2 spaces
-- Use single quote marks
-- Line length no longer than 80 characters
-- Always use semicolons
-- Always wrap `if` statements in curly braces

-A `.jshintrc` file is scaffolded by the generator into the root of the service module.
-This can be used in conjunction with [JSHint](http://jshint.com/) to ensure your code conforms to the expected code conventions.
-You can also run `grunt jshint` to check that your code conforms.

-You can also automatically 'beautify' your code to fit these code conventions.
-Run `grunt jsbeautifier` to apply this to your code.

-If in doubt, consult the example services for more details on the conventions that we expect.

 # Requiring the SDK